UIHamilton995/portfolio/README.md

 <!-- PROJECT DESCRIPTION -->

-# Portfolio - Prantosh Biswas 🤘 <a name="about-project"></a>
+# Portfolio - UI Hamilton 🤘 <a name="about-project"></a>

 This Personal Portfolio is a dynamic and interactive portfolio website built with React and Redux in the Front-End and Jekyll in the Back-End.
-It provides a modern and visually appealing platform for showcasing your skills, projects, and achievements to potential employers or clients.
+It is written in JavaScript and provides a modern and visually appealing platform for showcasing your skills, projects, and achievements to potential employers or clients.
+I also do Typescript + React Projects but let us do this one this way. #Smiles...

 ## 🛠 Built With <a name="built-with"></a>